Costa Rica Big Cats, Primates & Turtle Conservation

 This programme has also secured opportunities to assist with additional surveys in the local area led by a Carate-based turtle conservation programme, and operate out of a satellite camp situated a few kilometres away where participants may be given the opportunity to milk cows and make cheese on the farm as well as conduct wildlife surveys in the surrounding forest previously largely unstudied.

-Though there is enough downtime to get yourself stuck into a good book, swim in the rivers and take part in horse riding, canopy tours and a trip to Corcovado National Park (not included in the price) among others, the project boasts a busy schedule focusing on its broad range of high conservation impact science for which participants will receive full training in the field.
+Though there is enough downtime to get yourself stuck into a good book, swim in the rivers and take part in horse riding, canopy tours, dolphin and whale tours and a trip to Corcovado National Park (not included in the price) among others, the project boasts a busy schedule focusing on its broad range of high conservation impact science for which participants will receive full training in the field.

 Sea turtle monitoring

 Volunteers patrol two beaches close to camp.
 The patrols not only help to gather valuable population data of the endangered marine turtles, but also serve to discourage poachers and predators trying to raid nests and collect eggs.
 The two species of turtle most frequently observed are the Olive Ridley and the Pacific Green Turtle.
-During peak nesting season (July-November), turtles found nesting on the beach at night are tagged and given a health check.
+During peak nesting season (July-October), turtles found nesting on the beach at night are tagged and given a health check.
 In the mornings we also conduct nest excavations which involve checking the hatched nests to assess reproductive success after the hatchlings have emerged.
 Total clutch size, number of successfully hatched eggs and the number and stage of development of un-hatched eggs are recorded.
 Any hatchlings that might have remained trapped in the nest chamber are freed and placed on the beach to allow them to reach the sea.

 Many mammals are social animals which frequently travel in pairs or groups.
 The most abundant mammal species found in the area are the four species of monkey: squirrel monkey, mantled howler monkey, Geoffroy’s spider monkey and white-faced capuchin monkey.
 Primate surveys are typically conducted three to four times each week recording every troop encountered whilst walking slowly through the forest with a pair of binoculars.
 The primary aim of this project is to estimate density of all four primate species in Costa Rica and so it is important to firstly take an accurate count of the number of individuals within the troop (a good pair of binoculars will certainly prove beneficial) as well as calculating the size of the area surveyed by taking measurements of the distance between the trail and the troop of monkeys.